Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Ground-state phase diagram in magnetic fields

 We find that the critical fields $h_{ci}$ ($i=1,2,\cdots,5$) also converge exponentially for large $|J_e|$,

 as shown in Fig.~\ref{fig3}(c), with coefficients given in Table \ref{tab-Fields}.
-The scaling behavior of the critical fields strongly implies that the star Heisenberg model approaches the effective spin-1 model in an exponential manner, suggesting that the large $|J_e|$ represents a gapped system, consistent with \cite{KagomeS12,KagomeS13,KagomeS14}.
+The scaling behavior of the critical fields strongly implies that the star Heisenberg model approaches the effective spin-1 model in an exponential manner, suggesting that the large $|J_e|$ represents a gapped system, consistent with the existing works \cite{KagomeS12,KagomeS13,KagomeS14}.

-\textit{Specific heat.}---To study the thermodynamics and the low-lying excitations, we calculate the temperature dependence of the specific heat, employing the network contractor dynamics (NCD) method \cite{NCD} that is based on a TN representation of the finite-temperature density matrix.
-In experiments, the specific heat can be measured by mature techniques, e.g.\ a thermal relaxation calorimeter.